Article Badge Image

 The annual deductible is what you pay before your plan covers certain services for that year.

 Choosing a higher deductible can lower your monthly premium.
-But you should only choose a higher amount if you can afford to pay some services out-of-pocket.
+But you should only select a higher amount if you can afford to pay for some out-of-pocket services.

 3. Coinsurance